 You have veggies, grains, and protein all in one easy, no-bake meal!

-You can have this meal ready and on the table in just 20 minutes!
+You can have this delicious meal ready and on the table in just 20 minutes!
 It couldn’t be easier.

 - parmesan cheese – best if you can shave or grate your own